Temple of Hera, Olympia

 The Temple of Hera, or Heraion, is an ancient Archaic Greek temple at Olympia, Greece, that was dedicated to Hera, queen of the Greek gods.
-It was the oldest temple at Olympia and one of the most venerable in all Greece.
+It is the oldest temple at Olympia and one of the most venerable in all of Greece.
 It was originally a joint temple of Hera and Zeus, chief of the gods, until a separate temple was built for him.
 It is at the altar of this temple, which is oriented east-west, that the Olympic flame is lit and carried to all parts of the world.
 The torch of the Olympic flame is lit in its ruins to this day.
-The temple was built in approximately 590 BC, but was destroyed by an earthquake in the early 4th century CE.
+The temple was built in ca. 580 BC, but was destroyed by an earthquake in the early 4th century AD.

 History

 The Heraion at Olympia, located in the north of the sacred precinct, the Altis, is one of the earliest Doric temples in Greece, and the oldest peripteral temple at that site, having a single row of columns on all sides.
 The location may have previously been the place of worship of an older cult.

-The temple was erected in around 590 BC, most likely as a dedication by the Triphylian polis of Skillous.
+The temple was erected in ca. 600-580 BC, most likely as a dedication by the Triphylian polis of Skillous.
 It is suggested that this dedication by a nearby city would originally have been in honour of the main patron deity at Olympia, Hera, and rededicated to include Zeus, her husband and brother, at a later point—perhaps after 580 BC when control of Olympia had passed from Triphylia to Elis, or in the 5th century BC when the famous Temple of Zeus was built.
 The temple was closed during the persecution of pagans in the late Roman Empire.

 In the Archaic Greek period, the temple stored items important to Greek culture, and other offerings of the people.